walterfreeman/music/syllabus.md

 Class participation each day will be graded on an 0-3 scale:

 * 0 = absent or not meaningfully participating
-* 1 = present, but participating in a limited way, or substantially late
+* 1 = present, but participating only in a limited way, or substantially late
 * 2 = present and fully participating
 * 3 = exceptional contributions to the class